Search the VMware Knowledge Base (KB)

 - vCenter Server Appliance 5.x UI: /var/log/vmware/vami

 - For vCenter Server 6.0, see Location of VMware vCenter Server 6.0 log files (2110014)

 Note: If the service is running under a specific user, the logs may be located in the profile directory of that user instead of %ALLUSERSPROFILE%.

 vCenter Server logs are grouped by component and purpose:

-vpxd.log: The main vCenter Server logs, consisting of all vSphere Client and WebServices connections, internal tasks and events, and communication with the vCenter Server Agent (vpxa) on managed ESXi/ESX hosts.
+- vpxd.log: The main vCenter Server log, consisting of all vSphere Client and WebServices connections, internal tasks and events, and communication with the vCenter Server Agent (vpxa) on managed ESXi/ESX hosts.

 - vpxd-profiler.log, profiler.log, and scoreboard.log: Profiled metrics for operations performed in vCenter Server.
 Used by the VPX Operational Dashboard (VOD) accessible at https://VCHostnameOrIPAddress/vod/index.html.

 - vpxd-alert.log: Non-fatal information logged about the vpxd process.